Someone Else's Life

 “They’re fine,” said Emma, folding her arms.
 “Don’t you worry about us if that’s what’s making you do this, if that’s why you keep coming back.
 There are better and worse days, but we’re getting through it and you coming back all the time, it’s not helping.
 It’s time to let us go, please John, stop doing this.”

-John – for Neil was gone and it was completely John now – shook his head.
+John – for all that was left of Neil was his body - shook his head.

 “Please, Emma,” he said, “Let me in.
-Just one more time – let me in.”
+Just one more time.
+It’s so cold out here.”

 Emma shook her head again and began to cry.